Secrets of Scandinavian Cooking… Scandilicious by Signe Johansen, Saltyard Books, 2011

 Moose with chanterelles and lingonberry sauce was not going to be possible.
 I made venison fillet with Portobello mushrooms and redcurrant jelly which I served with mash and cabbage.
 I made roast allspice chicken but with bone-in thighs rather than a whole chicken.
 I rubbed the allspice/ coriander butter on the chicken and roasted with slices of lemon.

 Our most ambitious dinner was Norwegian meatballs.
 I served these with mashed swede and potato and spiced lingonberry red cabbage.
-For the ekte geitost, I substituted vegemite and brown sugar and I replaced the lingonberry jam by redcurrant jelly.
+For the ekte geitost, I substituted vegemite and brown sugar and I replaced the lingonberry jam with redcurrant jelly.
 The next day we had meatballs on baguette sandwiches topped with redcurrant jelly.

 From the dessert section I made Risengrynsgrøt (rice pudding), p200 which I served with Drottningskräm.
 The pudding is cooked on the stovetop rather than the British baked rice I usually make and has much less sugar.
 I added grated orange zest, cinnamon, saffron and nutmeg.
-The compote added the prefect degree of sweetness and was very popular with the youngest member of the family, who was head down in his bowl for some minutes, spooning pudding into his mouth as past as he could.
-When he emerged from his bowl his entire little face was covered with jam.
+The compote added the prefect degree of sweetness and was very popular with the youngest member of the family, who was head down in his bowl for some minutes, spooning pudding into his mouth as fast as he could.
+When he emerged from his bowl his little face was entirely covered with jam.